databio/geniml/docs/tutorials/train-region2vec.md

 # How to train a new Region2Vec model
 Region2Vec is an unsupervised method for creating embeddings of genomic regions and genomic region sets.
 This tutorial discusses how to train a new model.
 To learn how to use a pre-trained model see the [region2vec usage documentation](./use-pretrained-region2vec-model.md).

-## Training data and tokenization
+## Training data and universe
-Training a model requires two things: 1) a set of genomic regions and 2) a tokenizer.
-The tokenizer is used to convert the genomic regions into tokens.
-The tokens are then used to train the model.
-A safe choice for the tokenizer is the tiled hg38 genome.
-However, you can define your own tokenizer if you want to use a different genome or if you want to use a different tokenization strategy.
+Training a model requires two things: 1) a set of pre-tokenized data and 2) a universe.
+The universe is a set of regions that the model will be trained on.
+The universe is used to create the tokenizer, which is used to convert the raw data into tokens.
+The universe should be representative of the data that you will be training the model on.
+For example, if you are training a model on human data, you should use a universe that contains human regions.
+If you dont have a universe, a safe bet is to use the 1000 tiles hg38 genome.

 You can download the 1000 tiles hg38 genome [here](https://big.databio.org/geniml/universes/tiles1000.hg38.bed).

+The pre-tokenized data is a set of `.gtok` files.
+These are binary files that contain the tokenized data in the form of integers.
+The `.gtok` files are used directly to train the model.
+If you have not pre-tokenized your data, see the [pre-tokenization documentation](./pre-tokenization.md).

 ## Training a model
 ### Instantiate a new model